robbyandrews/blogapi/README.md

     "content": "This is my first post"
 }
 ```
 To create a blog entry using the POST method, the body must contain a JSON object with the required keys of `author: string` and `content: string`.
-Two other key value pairs will be generated automatically: the id value which is created by MongoDB to identify documents, and a postDate which is the value of the JavaScript function `Date.now`.
+Two other key value pairs will be generated automatically: the id value which is created by MongoDB to identify documents and a postDate which is the value of the JavaScript function `Date.now`.

 **Update a blog entry by id using PATCH**